Install Dusk on Android — Twilight Princess PC Port

 - “The selected file is not a valid disc image.”

-- “The selected game is not supported by Dusk.” (e.g., NTSC-J or Wii)
+- “The selected game is not supported by Dusklight.” (e.g., NTSC-J or Wii)

 - “The selected disc image did not pass hash verification…”